jianer123/plotly.py/python/subplots.md

 ```

 #### Customizing Subplot Axes
-After a figure with subplots is created using the `make_subplots` function, its axis properties (title, font, range, grid style, etc.) can be customized using the `update_xaxes` and `update_yaxes` graph object figure methods.
+After a figure with subplots is created using the `make_subplots` function, its axis properties (self, font, range, grid style, etc.) can be customized using the `update_xaxes` and `update_yaxes` graph object figure methods.
 By default, these methods apply to all of the x axes or y axes in the figure.
 The `row` and `col` arguments can be used to control which axes are targeted by the update.

 Here is an example that creates a figure with a 2 x 2 subplot grid, populates each subplot with a scatter trace, and then updates the x and y axis titles for each subplot individually.